Using the 'Silhouette Studio' software, the 5 openings to cut in the wall were located.

 I now have a layer with the printed stone wall and the 5 openings cut.

-The same .studio3 file was used to erase the stones and draw the door and the 3 windows at the exact locations where the openings were cut.
+The same '.studio3 file' was used to erase the stones and draw the door and 3 windows at the locations where openings were cut.

 It was sent to the cutter to cut the arched portal.

-the edges of the openings look a bit fuzzy, as if cut by a blunt knife, as do the windows ' and door frames.
+The edges of the openings look a bit fuzzy, as if cut by a blunt knife, as do the windows and door frames.

 I often read British model magazines for 'out of the box thinking' as they do things you never see in US magazines.

 I am waiting to see what you accomplish here.
-It looks good so far!